Alonso de León

-Alonso de León "El Mozo" (c.
-1639–1691) was an explorer and governor in New Spain who led several expeditions into the area that is now northeastern Mexico and southern Texas.
+Alonso "El Mozo" de León González (c.
+1639 – 1691) was an explorer and governor in New Spain who led several expeditions into the area that is now northeastern Mexico and southern Texas.

 Early life

 Alonso de León González was born in 1639, in the settlement of Cadereyta, Nuevo León in New Spain.
 He was the third son of General Alonso De León, a celebrated chronicler, historian and conquistador of the frontier of Nuevo León, and Josefa González.
 To distinguish him from his father, who was also a prominent leader in the colony, sometimes the phrase, El Mozo, would later be appended to his name (or its English equivalent, "the younger").